pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 </Alert>

 ## Configure Quicksilver Integration
-Next we'll add Pantheon's example [Quicksilver](/guides/quicksilver) integration script for Asana to the [private path](/guides/secure-development/private-paths#private-path-for-code) of your site's codebase.
+You must add Pantheon's example [Quicksilver](/guides/quicksilver) integration script for Asana to the [private path](/guides/secure-development/private-paths#private-path-for-code) of your site's codebase.
 The private path within the codebase is tracked in version control and is accessible by PHP, but not the web.

-1. If you haven't done so already, [clone your Pantheon site repository](/guides/git/git-config#clone-your-site-codebase) and navigate to the project's root directory:
+1. [Clone your Pantheon site repository](/guides/git/git-config#clone-your-site-codebase) if you haven't done so already, and then navigate to the project's root directory:

         `terminus connection:info $SITE.dev --fields='Git Command' --format=string`
         cd $SITE